NGEET/fates-tutorial/docs/source/docker_introduction.md

 Docker is an open-source project that allows programmers to deploy their applications in a sandbox (called containers) to run on a host operating system.
 Docker allows programmers to package an application with all of its dependencies (code, data, etc) into a standardized unit that other users can work with despite running different types of operating systems.

+## Introduction to containers

+### Docker Orientation

+- What is Docker Desktop?
+Docker Desktop "enables developers to locally build, share, and run containerized applications and microservices.
+Docker Desktop includes Docker Engine, Docker CLI client, Docker Build/BuildKit, Docker Compose, Docker Content Trust, Kubernetes, Docker Scan, and Credential Helper.
+Docker Desktop is for Mac and Windows and includes the Docker Dashboard for working with local and remote container images, Dev Environments and more new features are being delivered every month such as Volume Management."
+- You can learn more about containers here: https://www.docker.com/resources/what-container/

+### Why containers?

 ## Docker environment setup

 ### 1. Download and install Docker Desktop